Aminuddin Zakwan Tahir

-Muhammad Aminuddin Zakwan bin Muhammad Tahir (born 24 October 1994) is a Bruneian footballer who last played for Indera SC as a midfielder.
+Mohammad Aminuddin Zakwan bin Mohamed Tahir (born 24 October 1994) is a Bruneian footballer who last played for Indera SC as a midfielder.

 Club career

 Since 2007, Aminuddin had represented Muara Vella for club and youth level.
 He ended his association with the Muara side in 2014 when he joined Najip FC.

 Aminuddin was added to the local contingent of the DPMM FC squad for the 2015 S.League season in February 2015 along with Reduan Petara, Yura Indera Putera and Khairul Anwar Abdul Rahim.
 He was the only one out of the four to give a significant contribution to his team's title-winning season, appearing 22 times mostly at right-back.

 After managing only a single league appearance in 2017 (which was a 9–3 drubbing by Home United on 25 May), Aminuddin was released in the close season.

 Aminuddin joined Indera SC shortly after and scored in the semi-final of the FA Cup against Kasuka FC in March 2018.
 He won an FA Cup medal by beating MS PDB in the final by 2 goals to nil.

 Aminuddin scored his first goal for Indera on 23 November 2018 in a 3–3 draw against MS PDB.
 He scored a 95th-minute equaliser against the Policemen to deny them the two points.